commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 A sync option for excluding `addedAt` (based on the draft) comparisons, which defaults to `true`.
 The advantage of this, customers could decide themself sync `addedAt`.
 The drawback is when the option set to `false` and a difference is found by our utils, to ensure the order we need to remove and add all line items.

+> Note: `addedAt` data might be important if the customer has a front end that sorts the line items with the date.

 ## Decision (not agreed yet with the team)